-“I’m having a conversation with my sister,” I sneered.
+“I’m having a conversation with my sister,” I stopped him.

-“My sister and I are working this out just fine, thanks.”
+“My sister and I are working this out just fine,” I sneered.
+“Thanks.”

 He charged down the stairs with his fists clenched, chest pushed out, face purple, and veins bulging.
 Melanie jumped out from behind me and held him back.
 The whole time he’s screaming, “Shut up, you bitch!
 You’re a bitch!
 Shut up!”